rishavpramanik/ViT/README.md

-# VisionTransformer (Pytorch)
+# VisionTransformer (Pytorch Implementation)
-A complete easy to follow implementation of Google's Vision Transformer proposed in "AN IMAGE IS WORTH 16X16 WORDS".
-This pytorch implementation has comments for better understanding.
+Implementation of Google's Vision Transformer proposed in "AN IMAGE IS WORTH 16X16 WORDS" using PyTorch framework.

 **An image is worth 16x16 words: transformers for image recognition at scale:**
 Find the original paper by Google research team[here](https://arxiv.org/pdf/2010.11929.pdf).